 When driving from South Africa, most people feel (usually wrongly) they are committed to entering at Musina/Beitbridge.
 Although the border is open 24 hours, allow a lot of time for formalities at this very busy border so that, once through, you still have at least an hour’s daylight to reach the first possible overnight accommodation on the way to Masvingo or Bulawayo.
 The Zimbabwe side of the border has an appalling record for confusing signage, horrendous queues and notorious ‘helpers’, ‘facilitation agents’ or more accurately unofficial touts, who ‘offer’ to speed you through the process at an exceptionally high price of several hundred dollars.
 The more you use these persistent rip-off artists, the more you encourage them.
 But if you don’t use them you can queue for hours.
-Th is situation has been allowed to continue for many years due to the rampant corruption at this border post which clearly goes right to the top.
+This situation has been allowed to continue for many years due to the rampant corruption at this border post which clearly goes right to the top.
 However, you can usually dramatically cut your delays here by arriving at the border before 09.00, preferably avoiding weekends.
-In order to alleviate the hassle of negotiating this place, ZTA has instigated a system whereby given prior notice of your arrival, they will meet you and escort you through the whole process
+In order to alleviate the hassle of negotiating this place, ZTA has instigated a system whereby given prior notice of your arrival, they will meet you and escort you through the whole process.

 If you are heading from South Africa to Victoria Falls or Bulawayo, you can completely avoid the hassle at Beitbridge by crossing into Botswana at Groblers Bridge/Martins Drift and entering Zimbabwe at Plumtree, Pandamatenga or Kazungula.
 Plumtree, although busy, brings you in close to Bulawayo; Pandamatenga is convenient for the northern part of Hwange and Victoria Falls (4x4s only); and from Kazungula you have a pleasant 50-minute drive to Victoria Falls.

 Self-driving is really the only way for truly independent travellers to get around.
 It gives you the freedom to plan your own route, itinerary and accommodation, and eat wherever you like, and you can visit areas that few tourists have even heard of.
 Zimbabwe is an easy, friendly and pleasant country to drive in.
-Its network of tarred roads is in quite good condition, due largely to light traffic volumes during a decade of fuel shortages although potholes are emerging quite rapidly so caution is always advised.
-There was a spurt of road improvement in 2014 that resulted in the resurfacing and in some places widening of the road from Plumtree all the way across country to Mutare via Bulawayo and Harare.
+Its network of tarred roads is in quite good condition, due largely to light traffic volumes during a decade of fuel shortages although pot-holes are emerging quite rapidly so caution is always advised.
+There was a spurt of road improvement in 2014 that resulted in the resurfacing of the road from Plumtree all the way across country to Mutare via Bulawayo and Harare.